-Exemption: Inhalers, Epinephrine auto-injectors and insulin.
-If a student has an inhaler, Epi auto-injector or insulin either in the health room or carries it with them, they need an IHP (Individual Health Plan) and an Action Plan with physician orders on file in their permanent health record.
+Exemption: Inhalers, epinephrine auto-injectors, and insulin.
+If a student has an inhaler, epinephrine auto-injector, or insulin either in the health room or carries it with them, they need an IHP (Individual Health Plan) and an Action Plan with physician orders on file in their permanent health record.
 Students may carry their medication with them while on campus once they have demonstrated maturity and proper procedure to the nurse.
-If a student uses an Epi auto-injector at School, the nurse and Division Head or Head of School must be notified immediately.
-Upon use of the Epi auto-injector, the student is required to seek medical attention as soon as possible.
+If a student uses an epinephrine auto-injector at school, the nurse and Division Head or Head of School must be notified immediately.
+Upon use of the epinephrine auto-injector, the student is required to seek medical attention as soon as possible.

-Prescription Medication Administration
+Prescription and Over-The-Counter Medication Administration